Webinar Popup Cancel button

 1. Study color theory

-A poorly selected color scheme or clashing color palettes can quickly turn off viewers, even if you’ve created a stunning design.
-To avoid this mishap, you need to understand how to use color in graphic design by learning color theory for designers.
+A poorly selected packaging color scheme or clashing color palettes can quickly turn off viewers, even if you’ve created a stunning design.
+To avoid this mishap, you need to understand how to use color in graphic design by learning color theory for designers

 But what is color theory?

 Color theory discusses how people perceive color and the visual consequences of how colors blend, complement, or contrast one another.
-It also includes each color’s messages and methods used to replicate colors.
+It also includes each color’s messages and methods used to replicate colors effectively in packaging design color choices.

 Sir Isaac Newton established this theory in 1666 when he invented the color wheel.
 He categorized colors into three groups, namely:

 • Primary colors: These are colors that can be created by combining two or more colors together.
-Red, yellow, and blue are the three primary colors.
+Red, yellow, and blue are the three primary colors that form the base of any color palette for packaging.

 • Secondary colors: These colors are formed by combining two of the three primary colors.
-Green, orange and purple are some of the best combinations of secondary colors.
+Green, orange and purple are some of the best combinations of secondary colors that work well in color combination for packaging.

 • Tertiary colors: These colors are created by combining one primary color and one secondary color.
 But the most important thing to remember about them is that not all primary and secondary colors mix in harmony to create a secondary color.
-They’re only created when a primary color mixes with a secondary color next to it on the color wheel.
+They’re only created when a primary color mixes with a secondary color next to it on the color wheel, ensuring smooth transitions in monochromatic packaging designs.

 What is a color wheel?